MobilePayDev/MobilePayDev.github.io/docs/subscriptions/one-off-payments.md

 * Merchants can send one-off payment, which MobilePay will attempt to automatically reserve, without the user’s confirmation.
 * **Value**: The customer does not need to swipe and the payment experience is seamless

-Merchants who want to use  `auto_reserve` field  feature, must apply for this in regards to the onboarding of Subscriptions.
+Merchants who want to use the `auto_reserve` field feature must apply for this in regard to the onboarding of Subscriptions.
 Merchants cannot use this feature without being pre-approved to do so.

 **Request parameters**